 So whether you’re up for fishing or are looking to introduce your kids to kayaking, you’ll find what you are looking for in these top places to kayak Alabama.

 Paddling through the sandstone canyons of the state allows you to experience a sense of awe as you view the bluffs overhead.
 This is technically a beginner-friendly waterway, and you’ll find that some areas of the river are only around one and one-half feet deep.

 You can also expect to hit what the locals call the 100-yard dash about halfway through your trip.
-Here, you’ll find Class II rapids that pose a risk for tipping and some serious splashes.
+Here, you’ll find Class II rapids that pose a risk of tipping and some serious splashes.
 Make sure to waterproof your gear, and consider using a spray skirt.

-Most people choose to put in at Cranal Road in Double Springs, Alabama and stop at County Road 33.
+Most people choose to put in at Cranal Road in Double Springs, Alabama, and stop at County Road 33.
 This put-in spot has a big parking lot that allows walk-up access for your launch.

 Paint Rock River

-If you talk to anyone who goes kayaking in Alabama, then you’ll likely hear this river come up.
+If you talk to anyone who goes kayaking in Alabama, you’ll likely hear this river come up.
 The Jackson County river was formed by a confluence of Estell Fork and Hurricane Creek.
 It is one of Alabama’s most critical biological regions for plants and wildlife.